-Contemporary followers of Jesus are challenged to follow his perspective of siding with those most in need – people on the economic margins and the especially vulnerable.
-Catholic Social Teaching is clear that we have a special obligation to these people and must stand in solidarity with those who are vulnerable, defend those who cannot defend themselves, and assess lifestyles, policies and social institutions in terms of their impact on those who lack the economic means to advance their own cause.
+Contemporary followers of Jesus are challenged to stand in solidarity with those most in need – people on the economic margins and the especially vulnerable.
+Catholic Social Tradition is clear that we have a special obligation to these people and must stand with those who are vulnerable, defend those who cannot defend themselves, and assess lifestyles, policies and social institutions in terms of their impact on those who lack the economic means to advance their own cause.
 Because poorer members of U.S. society do not have the same resources as wealthier, more powerful members, we must work to ensure that those who are economically marginalized enjoy all human rights, such as the right to life, nourishing food, safe housing, affordable comprehensive medical care, quality education, and employment that provides a living wage as well as all the civil and political rights that enable people to attain their human rights.

-NETWORK believes that a primary way economic rights can be achieved is through our nation’s safety net, which has been damaged recently and is in danger of unraveling.
+NETWORK believes that an important way to foster economic rights is through our nation’s safety net, which has been damaged recently and is in danger of unraveling.

 Unfortunately, large racial disparities persist.
 The child poverty rate among African-Americans (29%) and Latinos (30%) was about 20 percentage points higher than the rate for non-Hispanic white children in 2012.
-To follow the story in just one jurisdiction -- Washington DC has witnessed a rise in poverty among nearly all African Americans and Latinos, while the rise of affluence has occurred only among whites and some African Americans.
-A 2010 Census report shows that the District’s poverty rate for school-aged children jumped from 24.8% in 2007 to 30.9% in 2010.
-Nationally, in 2011, 27.6% of African-American households lived in poverty, nearly triple the 9.8% white rate according to another Census Bureau report.
+To follow the story in just one jurisdiction, Washington DC has witnessed the rise in poverty among nearly all African Americans and Latinos, while the rise of affluence has occurred only among whites and some African Americans.
+A 2012 U.S. Census report shows that the District’s poverty rate for school-aged children jumped from 24.8% in 2007 to 30.9% in 2012.
+Nationally, in 2012, 27.6% of African-American households lived in poverty, nearly triple the 9.8% white rate, according to another Census Bureau report.

-In 2012, according to census statistics, the median household income nationwide was a little more than $51,000, which represents an 8% drop from 2007, when the recession officially began.
-Last year (2012), 46.5 million people, or 15% of the population, lived in poverty, which is 2.5% higher than pre-recession levels, and as high as it was in the 1960s when the War on Poverty was launched.
+In 2012, according to census statistics, median household income nationwide was a little more than $51,000, which represents an 8% drop from 2007, when the recession officially began.
 In most areas today, a family of four needs to earn at least 200% of the federal poverty line in order to provide children with basic necessities.

-This census report buttresses several recent studies showing an uneven recovery from the recession.
-For example, in September 2013, Emmanuel Saez, an economist at the University of California, Berkeley, reported that since the recession ended, family incomes in the top 1% grew by 31% while everybody else’s incomes rose by just .4%.
+The Census reports buttress several recent studies showing an uneven recovery from the recession.
+For example, in September 2013, Emmanuel Saez, an economist at the University of California, Berkeley, said in a report that since the recession ended, family incomes in the top 1% grew by 31% while everybody else’s incomes rose by just 0.4%.
 Saez said the top 10% of households reaped more than half of all income in the nation, the highest percentage since 1917.
 (Striking It Richer: The Evolution of Top Incomes in the US, September 3, 2013)

 NETWORK has a long history with two programs that provide security to families through income and supports – TANF and refundable tax credits.
 Temporary Assistance for Needy Families (TANF), formerly called welfare, provides a block grant to states to help low-income families become self-sufficient through income assistance and support services.
 Refundable tax credits provide incentives for work and give extra income to those families and children with the least opportunities.